Never Stop Improving the Product UX- How to Leverage AI Technologies?

-For some of us, there is a confusion between Deep Learning, Machine Learning, and Artificial Intelligence.
+For some of us, there is confusion between Deep Learning, Machine Learning, and Artificial Intelligence.
 All these three words meant disruptive innovation in the computer science world.
 But what is the difference?
-In this article, we’re going to understand specifically Machine Learning and Deep Learning, as well as their applications in business.
+In this article, we’ll understand specifically Machine Learning and Deep Learning, as well as their applications in business.

-Machine Learning is a study to train computers to learn with statistical data.
+Machine Learning is the study of training computers to learn with statistical data.
 It is a subset of Artificial Intelligence.
 Tony and Stephanie created this visualization of how machine learning works.

-As mentioned in ACADGILD’s YouTube video, there are supervised and unsupervised learnings in Machine Learning.
+As ACADGILD’s YouTube video mentioned, there are supervised and unsupervised learnings in Machine Learning.
 In supervised learning, machines predict outcomes with the help of a data scientist.
 Meanwhile, unsupervised learning is where machines predict outcomes by themselves using patterns from the data they analyze.

-Finally, Deep Learning is the study of imitating a human’s brain into computers using the multi-layered analysis to come to a conclusion to solve a problem.
+Finally, Deep Learning is the study of imitating a human's brain into computers using multi-layered analysis to conclude to solve a problem.
 Deep Learning is a subset of Machine Learning.

 Companies like Google, Amazon, Apple, and Microsoft have invested in Machine Learning AI technologies.
-Deep Mind, which was acquired by Google, mentioned how they wanted to give back to the community with Artificial Intelligence through real-world impacts.
+Deep Mind, which Google acquired, mentioned how they wanted to give back to the community with Artificial Intelligence through real-world impacts.

-Elon Musk, CEO of SpaceX, created what’s called Neuralink in 2016.
+Elon Musk, CEO of SpaceX, created Neuralink in 2016.
 One of its products is a chip that can be planted into human brains.
-One usage of such a product is to help people with brain damage to gain control again.
-For example, in a video by Real Engineering, it depicts how one can grab a can of soda without moving her hands.
+One use of such a product is to help people with brain damage regain control.
+For example, a video by Real Engineering depicts how one can grab a can of soda without moving her hands.

 We can also look at the ‘smaller’ impacts of Machine Learning.
-Personal Assistants, such as Siri, Google Now, Alexa are using Machine Learning to better serve humans.
+Personal Assistants like Siri, Google Now, and Alexa use Machine Learning to better serve humans.
 Facebook and LinkedIn use “People You Might Now” with algorithms based on learning: they learn whose profiles you look at, whose friends you connect with, your interests and activities, and more.
-In terms of security, there is also Face Recognition and spam/malware detection.
-All of these use Machine Learning to build better products and services for customers.
+Regarding security, there is also Face Recognition and spam/malware detection.
+All of these use Machine Learning to build better customer products and services.

-Deep learning requires a larger data set and a longer time to work compared to machine learning.
+Deep learning requires a larger data set and a longer work time than machine learning.
 In its methodology, deep learning constructs layers with increments in information abstractions.
-It is using neural networks: a network that tries to mimic how the brain works.
+It uses neural networks that try to mimic how the brain works.
 Information is transferred from one layer to the other through connecting channels.

-In implementing machine learning and deep learning, we can take a look at two different types of apps: customer-facing and employee-facing.
-The key here is that we train computers to learn that will assist us in making decisions.
+In implementing machine learning and deep learning, we can look at two types of apps: customer-facing and employee-facing.
+The key here is that we train computers to learn, which will assist us in making decisions.

 Customer-facing apps benefit users with easy-to-access information/reports they can use in purchasing decisions.

 Apple Health reports health statistics based on the user’s movement captured by the iPhone’s sensors.
-They even went further with Apple Watch, where the data can help predict the next seizure the user most likely experiences.
+They even went further with Apple Watch, where the data can help predict the next seizure the user most likely experience.
 Users or their loved ones can contact hospitals and prepare for the event.
-With the amalgamation data from Apple’s data science, the company can serve better in the healthcare industry.
+The company can better serve the healthcare industry with the amalgamation of Apple’s data science data.

-Employee-facing apps benefit companies to enhance their capabilities and increase productivity.
+Employee-facing apps benefit companies by enhancing their capabilities and increasing productivity.

 With the help of machine learning, Google and Facebook can now target ads to different customer segments.
 The algorithms essentially learned about customers and their behaviors: sites they visit, friends they have online, interests, etc. When a business owner wants to advertise his products and services, Google and Facebook promote the news to targeted segments.

-As you start launching your business, you begin with the “Launch” stage where you establish your brand.
-The next stage is “Mature” where you have many customers that purchase your products and services.
-Finally, you are challenged to the next stage, “Growth”, where you experiment on a new field to cater to the customers’ needs.
+As you launch your business, you begin with the “Launch” stage, establishing your brand.
+The next stage is “Mature,” where many customers purchase your products and services.
+Finally, you are challenged to the next stage, “Growth,” where you experiment in a new field to cater to the customers’ needs.
 Learn more about which team should own the product experience here.

-When you start out, you can start off by creating the learning algorithm.
-You can set up the computers to categorize activities, and recognize speech and text patterns.
-For example, the machine can categorize a repeat customer versus a one-time buyer or it can show related results when a customer uses a search bar.
+When you start, you can start by creating the learning algorithm.
+You can set up computers to categorize activities and recognize speech and text patterns.
+For example, the machine can categorize a repeat customer versus a one-time buyer or show related results when a customer uses a search bar.
 It is important at this stage to build your IT infrastructure.
 If you don’t have the right data set for your algorithm, you can borrow some free data that is publicly available.
 In this case, you will train the computers with free data before putting in your customer data later as you collect them.

 In the Mature stage, you might want to use more advanced algorithms.
-The goal is to enhance customer experience with new features, such as chatbots and personalized recommendations.
+The goal is to enhance customer experience with new features like chatbots and personalized recommendations.
 You can also offer an image recognition feature.
-Chase and Bank of America are examples of many banks that allow check deposits through mobile apps by capturing an image of the check.
+Chase and Bank of America are examples of banks that allow check deposits through mobile apps by capturing an image of the check.
 You can try text recognition as well.
 For example, Google launched a mobile app called Voice Search to help ease search experiences.
 You can read an overview by Wordstream here.

 Downturns are inevitable.
-We live in a world where change is the only constant variable in life.
+We live in a world where change is the only constant variable.
 In that case, we need to be always prepared for downturns.

 A good case study about facing changes is a publishing company the Designial team worked with.
 The challenge is the ever-growing demand for eBooks that has portability and cheaper prices.
-Designial’s solution is to embrace instead of rejecting the digital revolution.
-The publishing company that specializes in reference books on medical, business, and engineering then offer an app for customers to ‘try’ the books.
-This helps customers to make a decision about whether to invest in their learning and buy books or not.
+Designial’s solution is to embrace instead of reject the digital revolution.
+The publishing company specializing in medical, business, and engineering reference books then offers an app for customers to ‘try’ the books.
+This helps customers decide whether to invest in their learning and buy books.

-Some practical things you can do in times of downturn is to invest in IT infrastructure.
-Technology will advance and starting early will help you save more in the future.
-You can rent computers and research on several Cloud Computing platforms, such as Google Cloud, Amazon AWS, Microsoft Azure, and IBM Cloud Pak & Data.
+Some practical thing you can do in times of downturn is to invest in IT infrastructure.
+Technology will advance, and starting early will help you save more in the future.
+You can rent computers and research several Cloud Computing platforms, such as Google Cloud, Amazon AWS, Microsoft Azure, and IBM Cloud Pak & Data.

-For Machine Learning and Deep Learning, you can start building your algorithms and later use a source of data to train the computers.
+For Machine Learning and Deep Learning, you can start building your algorithms and later use a data source to train the computers.

-As we know, analytics are very useful for prediction or how likely an event to occur based on given data.
+As we know, analytics are very useful for predicting an event's likelihood to occur based on given data.
 However, it does not necessarily assist us in making decisions.

-In automotive for example, we know how Tesla is leading with self-driving cars.
-In terms of autonomy, their cars are at level 2 from the scale 0 to 5.
+For example, we know how Tesla is leading with self-driving cars.
+Regarding autonomy, their cars are at level 2 on a scale of 0 to 5.
 With a forward-facing camera, the car can see two cars in front of it.
-Should the one in the very front hit a brake, it can predict whether the second one (the one right in front of the user) would turn left, right, or hit a brake.
+Should the one in the front hit a brake, it can predict whether the second one (the one right in front of the user) would turn left, right, or hit a brake.
 Knowing that humans have a gap in reaction time, Tesla cars used that time to activate an algorithm for safety.
-Deep learning helps make a decision while the analytics of traffic accidents would only inform us to be aware.
+Deep learning helps us decide, while the analytics of traffic accidents would only inform us to be aware.

 There is a study about the relation between visiting primary care doctors often and the less likely the person to be hospitalized.
-Taking a step further, deep learning can actually study a user’s behavior: how many visits we take to primary care doctors.
-With every visit we get to know our body better, knowing if there’s a disease that we have and need to recover from.
-Deep learning can change human behavior and decision making.
+Taking a step further, deep learning can study a user's behavior: how many visits we take to primary care doctors.
+With every visit, we get to know our body better, knowing if there’s a disease we need to recover from.
+Deep learning can change human behavior and decision-making.

 Both cases show how deep learning is useful for customer experience.
-Previously we only have analytics and user testing.
-User testing here means that we ask information to 8-10 users for their experience.
+Previously we only had analytics and user testing.
+User testing here means that we ask for information from 8-10 users for their experience.
 This is also called qualitative testing.
 But with deep learning, we can scale the effect on many users.